Horns is a dark fantasy novel from 2010 and the second publication from American writer Joe Hill.

 - Red Right Hand: Lee Tourneau has a damaged, filmy eye from a childhood accident.

-- Satan Is Good: Along with his God Is Evil moment, Ig argues that the devil is the only higher being who really loves humans for what they are, despite their flaws.
+- Satan is Good: Along with his God Is Evil moment, Ig argues that the devil is the only higher being who really accepts and loves humans for what they are, despite their flaws.

-- Screw the Rules, I Have Money!: Everybody believes Ig killed Merrin and that his family's money saved him from justice.
-Including his family, who paid to "save" him from justice.
+- Screw the Rules, I Have Money!: Everybody, including Ig's parents and grandmother, believes Ig killed Merrin and that his family's money saved him from justice.
+His father bribed someone to destroy evidence, not realizing it actually would have proven Ig's innocence.

 - Secretly Dying: Merrin had late-stage breast cancer when she was murdered.
 The real irony was that she was rather hoping God would surprise her with a quick death, so she wouldn't have to choose between a slow death and suicide.

-- Took a Level in Badass: As Ig learns to control his new powers, he becomes almost unrecognizable compared to the pathetic mess he was at the start of the book.
+- Took a Level in Badass: As Ig learns to control his new powers, he becomes almost unrecognizable compared with the pathetic mess he was at the start of the book.

 - Unreliable Narrator: Lee Tourneau constantly misunderstands the actions of others, and has a vivid hallucination of becoming god-like.

 - Voice Changeling: One of Ig's later powers is mimicking the voices of others.
-He can do a perfectly convincing impersonation, even of someone whose voice he's never heard before.
+He can do a perfectly convincing impersonation, even of someone whose voice he's never heard before, and even over the phone to someone well outside of his horns' normal range.